openfresno/openfresno.org/.github/CONTRIBUTING.md

 # Contributing to the Open Fresno website

 Thank you for your interest in contributing!

+## Get started

-This is a Next.js static site deployed to GitHub Pages.
+This is a Next.js static site.
+Get started by forking the repository and running these commands:

-## Getting started

-1. Fork and clone the repository.
-2. `npm i` to install dependencies.
+1. `npm i` Install the NPM packages (~685MB).
-3. `npm run dev` to start the development server.
+2. `npm run dev` Start the web server.

+## Test

+Add critical end-to-end tests in the [tests/](/tests) folder.
+All other tests should be in the [documentation repository](https://github.com/openfresno/fe-openfresno.org-doc).

+## Deploy

+The site is deployed to GitHub pages.
+See [deploy-gh-pages.yml](.github/workflows/deploy-gh-pages.yml).
+Each fork comes with its own live GitHub page to share changes before merging.
+Make sure you enable GitHub Pages via GitHub Actions in your fork repository settings.

 ## How to help